pamelazoe/staqs/docs/README.md

 This is not a new concept and has been implemented before by libraries like how2, but I wanted to take a dabble on it and see how far I could go.
 Spoiler alert: not very far <img height="15" src="https://emoji.slack-edge.com/T07S50KDX/crydog/91177cc893512efb.png"> Who would have thought that displaying a bunch of strings in a black canvas could be so difficult.

 But enough of my whinning, lets get you to the setup part so you can try this master piecen't.

+### DISCLAIMER

+This package it's still in a development state and it's not ready to be part of the npmjs registry.

 ## Setup & Installation